aalipoure34/Lab-1-Repo/index.md

 # Welcome to Eamon Aalipour's WebPage.
+This page was made for Lab 1 of CSE 110.

+![Here's a Photo of Me](https://media-exp1.licdn.com/dms/image/C5603AQFRjIXisf4Gqg/profile-displayphoto-shrink_200_200/0/1593136914665?e=1636588800&v=beta&t=7rTc1-lUrVTXnL1LtuDSurjEdMVlwiGFls3JrJ7npdQ)

 If you want to skip to more [personal things click here](#goals)

-![Here's a Photo of Me](https://media-exp1.licdn.com/dms/image/C5603AQFRjIXisf4Gqg/profile-displayphoto-shrink_200_200/0/1593136914665?e=1636588800&v=beta&t=7rTc1-lUrVTXnL1LtuDSurjEdMVlwiGFls3JrJ7npdQ)

-## This page was made for Lab 1 of CSE 110.

 ### You can find one of the screenshots of me working on this general lab here [at this link](screenshots/VSCodeBranch.PNG).